 Research shows listed buildings and those in conservation areas have a significantly lower uptake of energy efficiency measures compared to the remaining building stock*.
-Between 2006-2013, an estimated 20.1 million tonnes of greenhouse gas emissions would have been saved if energy efficiency measures had not been restricted for the two million buildings under preservation orders in England.
-This missed opportunity has incurred costs of £21.1 billion in private energy costs and social costs due to emissions, which could have been saved by adopting a sympathetic approach to low carbon retrofit.
+Between 2006-2013, it's estimated these 2 million listed and historic properties produced 20.1 million more tonnes of greenhouse gas emissions.
+The resulting £21.1 billion in private energy costs and social costs could have been saved by adopting a sympathetic approach to low carbon retrofit (source: SERC).

 Ecospheric is taking learnings from our Zetland Passive House project, where we achieved a 95% reduction in space heating demand in a period property, to progress the building industry in sustainably and sensitively renovating listed and historic buildings.
 Focussed on building health, ventilation, and material breathability, our approach to retrofit prioritises heritage preservation and occupant comfort.